-Canon Named A Leader In IDC Marketscape: Worldwide Hardcopy Remanufacturing 2025 Vendor Assessment
+Canon named a Leader in IDC MarketScape: Worldwide Hardcopy Remanufacturing 2025 Vendor Assessment

 Circular approach

-Support for the circular economy also forms a significant part of Canon's sustainability strategy.
-The robust and durable nature of Canon's products provides a strong platform for refurbishment and remanufacturing processes – supporting the organization in its efforts to recycle parts and hardware, where possible, for a second life.
+Support for the circular economy also forms a sig’ificant part of Canon’s sustainability strategy.
+The robust and’durable nature of Canon’s products provides a strong platform for refurbishment and –emanufacturing processes – supporting the organization in its efforts to recycle parts and hardware, where possible, for a second life.

 Additionally, in EMEA, Canon also refurbishes its imageRUNNER ADVANCE range to create its Certified Used (CU range) – these multifunction devices deliver quality, high performance printers, which are designed for a second life.